sardana-org/sardana/doc/source/sep/SEP2.md

 In the measurement group one can add either a 1D/2D experimental channel or its ``Datasource`` attribute and both these work in a single count or a step scan.
-In the continuous scan the ``Datasource`` attribute do not work directly.
+In continuous scan the ``Datasource`` attribute do not work directly.

 Data source is by default composed by Sardana, but could be returned by the controller with the ``GetPar`` method.

-In a single count or in a step scan data is transferred via ``Value`` attribute readout and the Data source is transferred via ``Datasource`` attribute readout at the end of the acquisition.
+In a single count or in a step scan data is transferred via ``Value`` attribute readout and the data source is transferred via ``Datasource`` attribute readout at the end of the acquisition.

-In a continuous scan 1D experimental channel data is transferred via `Data` (`ValueBuffer`) attribute change events after prior serialization with JSON.
+In a continuous scan 1D experimental channel data is transferred via `Data` (to be renamed to `ValueBuffer`) attribute change events after prior serialization with JSON.

 The following example shows how a single count or a step scan work: